Banjo clock

 The banjo clock, or banjo timepiece, is an American wall clock with a banjo-shaped case.
 It was invented by Simon Willard, originally of Grafton, Massachusetts, later of Roxbury, Massachusetts, and patented in 1802.
-The banjo clock normally lacks a striking mechanism and indicates time only by its hands and dial, for which reason some horologists may insist upon calling it a timepiece rather than a true clock.
+The banjo clock normally lacks a striking mechanism and indicates time only by its hands and dial, so some horologists call it a timepiece rather than a true clock.
 In popular usage though, no such distinction is made.

 Wooden case

-The banjo style of wooden case usually features a round opening for a painted dial, a long-waisted throat, and a rectangular pendulum box with hinged door.
-Both the throat and door are ornamented with reverse-painted (verre églomisé) glass panels, and the case is usually flanked by curved and pierced brass frets.
-A finial mounted atop the case usually takes the form of a cast-brass eagle or a turned, giltwood acorn.
+A banjo clock's wooden case usually features a round opening for a painted dial, a long-waisted throat, and a rectangular pendulum box with hinged door.
+Both the throat and door are typically ornamented with reverse-painted (verre églomisé) glass panels, and the case is usually flanked by curved and pierced brass frets.
+A finial mounted atop the case often takes the form of a cast-brass eagle or a turned, giltwood acorn.

 Production

 Only 4,000 authentic Simon Willard banjo clocks were made.
-The style was widely copied by other members of the Willard family of clockmakers and many others clockmakers, both craftsmen and industrial manufacturers.
-Variants of the banjo-style clock made by others include examples with square or diamond-shaped dials, and the extremely opulent, heavily gilt "girandole" style.
+The style was widely copied by other clockmakers of the Willard family as well as other craftsmen and industrial clock manufacturers.
+Other banjo-style clockmakers made examples with square or diamond-shaped dials and clocks featuring the heavily gilt "girandole" style.